TeamVermeille/NuitDeLInfo/README.md

 As a growing necessity to take part to the numerical development of the humanitarian actions, we decided to implement a web application to help organisations with the tremendous amount of human collectable data.
 Several direct applications came to mind as we designed its specifications, as :
 * Population tracking
 * Vaccination campaigns
 * Prevention/Information
 The core idea of the PONG project was to implement a dynamic world map, where markers would pop when and where an event would take place, such as :
 * A prevention campaign
 * A natural disaster
 * A humanitarian organisations/institutions meeting
 These markers could also display further information and redirect the user to a more detailed link.
 Around this idea, the application would also implement a HUB for organisations and institutions, featuring :
 * A rss flux newsfeed on recent humanitarian actions
 * A database to better track people who enters camps
 * Latest tweets (#humanitarian) from NGOs
-* And why not :
+* And why not : Population tracking data (graphs...),